JunyiJ/ProteinFoldingClassifier/README.md

 I implemented and evaluated several different classifiers, including logistic regression, k-nearest neighbors and SVM, based on recall of test and ROC curves.
 SVM usually has the best performance under different conditions.
 This may result from the high-dimension feature space of my input data.

+Although this project aims to classify protein folding signals, the scripts also apply to other classification problems

 ## How to use